devdeliw/website/content/posts/coral_intro.md

     Think of things like calculating $A\vec{x}$, or solving a system of equations $A\vec{x} = \vec{b}$ given a triangular matrix
     $A$ and $\vec{b}$.
 These operations are also memory bound.
-It is here though, that smart tricks to leverage cache to maximize performance begin.
+It is here though, that clever tricks leveraging cache to maximize performance begin.
-    However, good performance can still be achieved with smart code.
+    Good performance can still be achieved with smart code.

 3. ### Level 3
     *Matrix-Matrix Operations* <br><br>